When You Refer a Family to Reverent Coast®

 Initial Communication With Families

-Whether communication begins through the clinic or directly with the family, early conversations are practical and informational.
-The focus is on explaining available services, outlining what the process looks like, and answering logistical questions in plain language.
+Whether communication begins through the clinic or directly with the family, early interactions focus on logistics, scope, and next steps.
+Available services are described factually, timing is clarified, and questions are answered in plain language.

 There is no expectation of immediate decision-making.
 Families may review information and proceed as they choose.
-This structure allows clinics to fully step out of the process if they wish, while ensuring families are not left without clear information about next steps.
+This structure allows clinics to fully conclude their role if they wish, while ensuring families are not left without orientation or support.

-During these conversations, families will encounter terms such as “aquamation” or “water cremation for pets.”
-These are explained factually, as part of a broader overview of pet aftercare options.
+During these conversations, families may encounter terms such as aquamation or water cremation.
+These are explained as part of a broader overview of pet aftercare options.

 Coordination, Care, and Continuity